-That the thesis, project, or practicum is acceptable as presented and the oral defence is acceptable.
+This decision is selected when the thesis, project or practicum is acceptable as presented, and the oral defence is acceptable.
+The only alterations to be made are grammatical, labeling or numbering changes the correction of typographical errors.

 In this case, all members of the examining committee shall sign the approval pages.
 A "pass" grade is submitted to the Office of the Registrar for the student's thesis, project or practicum.